KokoDoko/kokodoko.github.io/README.md

 Creative coder and Lecturer

-This page is still being fiddled with... please bear with me!

  - I teach Creative Media and Game Technologies at the University of Rotterdam
  - I organise workshops and develop teaching materials
- - As a freelancer, I design and develop interactive work for corporate clients
+ - I design and develop interactive work for corporate clients
- - In my spare time, I'm building an evil robot using Arduino and Machine Learning
+ - I'm building an evil robot to do my laundry and take over the world

  # Lessons and workshops

- - Getting to grips with Object Oriented Programming
- - Building web games with Typescript
- - Building web apps with Vue and React
+ - Coding games and web apps with Typescript, Vue and React
+ - Building Internet of Things applications
  - Getting started with Unity
- - Practicing with machine learning algorithms
+ - Getting started with Machine Learning in Javascript

  # Work for Clients